 The word "title" occurs with multiple meanings in gnuplot.
 In this document, it will always be preceded by the adjective "plot", "line", or "key" to differentiate among them.

-A 2-d graph may have up to four labelled axes.
-The names of the four axes for these usages are "x" for the axis along the bottom border of the plot, "y" for the left border, "x2" for the top border, and "y2" for the right border.
+A 2D graph may have up to four labelled axes.
+The names of the four axes are "x" for the axis along the bottom border of the plot, "y" for the axis along the left border, "x2" for the top border, and "y2" for the right border.
+See axes (p.
+68).

-A 3-d graph may have up to three labelled axes - "x", "y" and "z".
+A 3D graph may have up to three labelled $\mathbf{axes} - \mathbf{x}$, \mathbf{y} and \mathbf{z} .
 It is not possible to say where on the graph any particular axis will fall because you can change the direction from which the graph is seen with set view.